tari-project/tari/RFC/src/RFC-0230_HTLC.md

 - MUST include a feature flag of their UTXO; and
 - MUST include a lock height in their UTXO.

-This adds the following requirement for a miner:
+This adds the following requirement for a [base node]:
-- A miner MUST not allow a UTXO to be spent if the [current head] has not already exceeded the UTXO's lock height.
+- A [base node] MUST NOT allow a UTXO to be spent if the [current head] has not already exceeded the UTXO's lock height.

 This also adds the following requirement for a [base node]:
 - A base node MUST reject any [block] that contains a [UTXO] with a lock height not already past the [current head].